jordanbrock/jordanbrock.github.com/_posts/2004-07-09-rock-paper-saddam.markdown

 ---

-p. <a href="http://www.rockpapersaddam.com/index.html">Rock Paper Saddam</a>
+ <a href="http://www.rockpapersaddam.com/index.html">Rock Paper Saddam</a>

-	p.
 The funniest damn thing I've seen for a while.